-Amendment No. 346

-Assembly (BDR 34-212)

-Proposed by: Assembly Committee on Education

-Amends: Summary: No Title: Yes Preamble: No Joint Sponsorship: No Digest: Yes
+Senate Amendment to Assembly Bill No. 257 First Reprint (BDR 34-212) Proposed by: Senate Committee on Education Amends: Summary: No Title: Yes Preamble: No Joint Sponsorship: No Digest: Yes

-ASSEMBLY ACI TION Initial and Date SENATE ACTIO ON Initi al and Date
+ASSEMBLY ACTION Initial and Date SENATE ACTION ON Initial and Date

 Adopted Lost Adopted Lost

-Concurred In Not Concurred In Not
+Concurred In Not 1 Concurred In Not

-Receded Not Receded Not
+Receded Not 1 Receded Not

 EXPLANATION: Matter in (1) blue bold italics is new language in the original bill; (2) variations of green bold underlining is language proposed to be added in this amendment; (3) red strikethrough is deleted language in the original bill; (4) purple double strikethrough is language proposed to be deleted in this amendment; (5) orange double underlining is deleted language in the original bill proposed to be retained in this amendment.

-AMM/AAK : Date: 4/18/2021
+AMM/AAK Date: 5/5/2021

 A.B.
 No. 257-Establishes provisions governing indoor air quality in public schools.
 (BDR 34-212)

-ASSEMBLY BILL No. 257-ASSEMBLYWOMAN MARTINEZ
+ASSEMBLY BILL NO. 257-ASSEMBLYWOMAN MARTINEZ

 MARCH 12, 2021

 Referred to Committee on Education

 SUMMARY-Establishes provisions governing indoor air quality in public schools.
 (BDR 34-212)

 FISCAL NOTE: Effect on Local Government: May have Fiscal Impact.

 Effect on the State: Yes.

-~ EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
-AN ACT relating to school property; requiring the [Office of Energy within the Office of the Governor to award a grant to the] board of trustees of a school district [...] or the [sponsor] governing body of a charter school [or a business] to assess and improve certain ventilation and filtration systems of a school to the extent that money is available; establishing requirements for such assessments and improvements; requiring [a certified technician] certain personnel to complete an assessment report; requiring the board of trustees of a school district [...] or the [sponsor] governing body of a charter school [or a business] to prepare a report; [providing that a generally accepted industry standard prevails over any requirement of this bill that conflicts with the industry standard;] requiring certain local educational agencies to include certain information in a plan to return to in-person instruction; and providing other matters properly relating thereto.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

+AN ACT relating to school property; requiring the board of trustees of a school district or the governing body of a charter school to assess and improve certain ventilation and filtration systems of a school to the extent that money is available; establishing requirements for such assessments and improvements; requiring certain personnel to complete an assessment report; requiring the board of trustees of a school district or the governing body of a charter school to prepare a report; requiring certain local educational agencies to include certain information in an addendum to a plan to return to in-person instruction; and providing other matters properly relating thereto.

 Legislative Counsel's Digest: